Berber traditional religion: Roman-Berber beliefs

 The Romans allied firstly with the Massyli against Carthage during the Second Punic War.
-The campaigns of their king Masinissa against Carthage led to the eventual destruction Carthage in 146 BCE and the annexation of the remaining Punic realm as the Province of Africa by the Romans.
+The campaigns of their king Masinissa against Carthage led to the eventual destruction of Carthage in 146 BCE and the annexation of the remaining Punic realm as the Province of Africa by the Romans.
 But later, they also annexed Numidia to the Roman Empire in 25 BC and the neighboring kingdom of Mauretania in 44 AD.

+Apuleius, a prominent Roman citizen philosopher and writer from the 2nd century of Numidian origins is famous for being the authority of several works documenting ancient Greek and Roman mythology, in fact, researchers argue that the tale of Cupid and Psyche, as written by the Apuleius, has its roots in berber oral tradition.

 The Berber pantheon also contained multiple deities, known by the Romans as the Dii Mauri (lit. the Moorish gods), represented on reliefs and also the subject of dedications.
 During the Roman period, Saturn and Ops were the focus of an important cult, subsuming that of Baal Hammon and Tanit, two deities of Punic origin.

 According to Pliny the Elder, the Libyans honored the war goddess Ifri, who was considered to be the protector of her worshipers (and seemed to have been an influential goddess in North Africa) and depicted her on the Berber coins.
 This goddess was represented in diverse ways on Numidian coins from the first century BCE.
 When the Romans conquered Northern Africa, she appeared in sculpture and on the coins of the Roman states in North Africa.

 The Roman pantheon seems to have been adopted generally, although the cult of Saturn and Ops, as mentioned above, was perhaps the most important.

-The Romans displayed great tolerance to the Berber religious cults, which explains the Berber's receptiveness of the Roman civilisation.
+The Romans displayed great tolerance to the Berber religious cults, which explains the Berbers's receptiveness of the Roman civilisation.
 As such, after Christianity had become the official religion of the Roman Empire, North Africa was one of the most heavily Christianised areas.
 By the seventh century, most of North Africa's population in the urban centres and coastal plains had been Christian for a long time and paganism had vanished from prominence, except among the Berber tribes.